CHANGES TO THE CANADA STUDENT LOANS PROGRAM

 We made changes to the Canada Student Loans Program to allow more students to qualify for support and be eligible for greater amounts.
 The changes include:

 - Doubling the Canada Student Grants for all eligible full-time students to up to $6,000 and up to $3,600 for part-time students in 2020-21.

-- broaden eligibility for student financial assistance by removing the expected student’s and spouse’s contributions in 2020-21, in recognition that many students and families will struggle to save for school this year.
+- Broadening eligibility for student financial assistance by removing the expected student’ and spouse’s contributions in 2020-21.

 Kids Help Phone: The Government of Canada will give $7.5 million in funding to Kids Help Phone (1-800-668-6868) to provide young people with the mental health support they need during this difficult time.